Chess: Notation

+The move 3...Nf6?? is recorded as a blunder, as it allows 4.Qxf7 checkmate.

+Games or sequences may be recorded in Portable Game Notation (PGN), a text-based file format with support for annotative symbols, commentary, and background information, such as player names.
+It is based on short form English algebraic notation incorporating markup language.
+PGN transcripts, stored digitally as PGN (.pgn) files can be processed by most chess software and are easily readable by humans.

-Variants of algebraic notation include long form algebraic, in which both the departure and destination square are indicated; abbreviated algebraic, in which capture signs, check signs, and ranks of pawn captures may be omitted; and Figurine Algebraic Notation, used in chess publications for universal readability regardless of language.
+Variants of algebraic notation include long algebraic, in which both the departure and destination square are indicated; abbreviated algebraic, in which capture signs, check signs, and ranks of pawn captures may be omitted; and figurine algebraic notation, used in chess books and magazines, which uses graphic symbols instead of initials to indicate pieces for readability regardless of language.

-Portable Game Notation (PGN) is a text-based file format for recording chess games, based on short form English algebraic notation with a small amount of markup.
-PGN files (suffix .pgn) can be processed by most chess software, as well as being easily readable by humans.

 Until about 1980, the majority of English language chess publications used descriptive notation, in which files are identified by the initial letter of the piece that occupies the first rank at the beginning of the game.
 In descriptive notation, the common opening move 1.e4 is rendered as "1.P-K4" ("pawn to king four").
-Another system is ICCF numeric notation, recognized by the International Correspondence Chess Federation though its use is in decline.
+Another system, ICCF numeric notation, is recognized by the International Correspondence Chess Federation.